 - Team Mom: Rare Male Example.
 He's the commander and takes care of almost all the house chores for the Angels.

 - Third Law of Gender-Bending: In the episodes where Lost Technology causes Gender Bending, he is suspiciously enthusiastic about being turned into a woman.

 Voiced by: Saori Goto (JP), Tegan Moss (EN)

 One day, a terminally ill Chitose was sitting in her hospital bed staring out the window at the rest of the Angel Wing playing hopscotch.
-She wanted to be friends with them so badly that when the chance came she manipulated all of them to try and get a spot on the team.
-It almost worked.
-Although she was unable to insinuate herself among the Angel Wing, she did manage to get onto their base by joining up with the Twin-Star Team where she serves as a recurring antagonist who constantly seeks revenge on them for having snubbed her previously.
+She wanted to be friends with them so badly that when the chance comes she manipulates all of them to try and get a spot on the team.
+It almost works.
+Although she's unable to insinuate herself among the Angel Wing, she does manage to get onto their base by joining up with the Twin-Star Team, where she serves as a recurring antagonist who constantly seeks revenge on them for having snubbed her previously.
 Next to Mint, Chitose is arguably the most intelligent member of the cast and has used her knowledge of their respective quirks to get the upper hand at least once throughout the course of her very short run on the show.
 Aside from her tendency to faint when faced with highly stressful emotional situations, almost nothing about her was carried over from the games.
 She doesn't even get her own Emblem Frame.

 - 11th-Hour Ranger: She finally gets transferred to the Angel Brigade a few episodes away from the end of the final season.

 - Adaptation Personality Change: She's basically a completely different character from her Yamato Nadeshiko game counterpart.

 - Artistic License Biology: After suffering from a terminal illness for so long, she has learned to alter her body temperature and go into comas at will.